unit27/teryt-sdk/README.md

  * PobierzSlownikRodzajowJednostek
  * PobierzSlownikCechULIC
  * PobierzSlownikRodzajowSIMC
+ * WyszukajMiejscowosc
+ * WyszukajUlice

-Feel free to contrubute and add support for more functions.
+Feel free to contribute and add support for more functions.